openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 A verifiable presentation is a tamper-evident presentation encoded in such a way that authorship of the data can be trusted after a process of cryptographic verification.
 Certain types of verifiable presentations might contain data that is synthesized from, but do not contain, the original verifiable credentials (for example, zero-knowledge proofs). (see [@VC_DATA])

+Wallet

+Entity that receives, stores, presents, and manages Credentials and key material of the End-User.
+There is no single deployment model of a Wallet: Credentials and keys can both be stored/managed locally by the end-user, or by using a remote self-hosted service, or a remote third party service.
+In the context of this specification, the Wallet acts as an OAuth 2.0 Client (see [@!RFC6749]) towards the Credential Issuer.

 # Use Cases

 ## Verifier accesses Wallet via OpenID Connect